 8 Best Countertop Water Dispensers of 2023 – Reviews & Top Picks

-A countertop water cooler is a handy device to have in the office or workshop, but there are a few things you will need to consider before you buy one.
-Technology is advancing and many brands have powerful features that may have cost a fortune just a few years ago.
+A countertop water cooler is a handy device in the office or workshop, but there are a few things you will need to consider before buying one.
+Technology is advancing, and many brands have powerful features that may have cost a fortune just a few years ago.
 Unfortunately, our throw-it-away society also produces many products that are not durable.

-We’ve chosen eight different brands of countertop water dispensers to review for you.
-We’ll list all the pros and cons of each model and tell you a little about our experience with them.
-We’ve also included a short buyer’s guide where we take a close look at how these devices work and what features are necessary and which are not.
+We’ve chosen eight brands of countertop water dispensers to review for you.
+We’ll list each model’s pros and cons and tell you a little about our experience with them.
+We’ve also included a short buyer’s guide where we closely examine how these devices work and which features are necessary and which are not.

 Join us while we review bottle size, water temperatures, noise, cleaning, and more to help you make an educated purchase.